ghaya/2020-04-01-ki/index.md

 ---

 <h2 id="general">General Information</h2>
-<h3>NOTE: The workshop is currently cancelled due to the coronavirus.
-We are looking into the possibility of providing an online version at a date not decided yet, likely in May.
-If you are interested in the distance course and are not already registered or on the mailing list for the original course, contact glenn.haya@ki.se</h3>
+<h3>NOTE: The original workshop was cancelled and we are now planning on offering online workshops on the dates provided below.
+Contact glenn.haya@ki.se with questions.</h3>

 {% if page.humandate %}
 <p id="when">